West Ham United F.C. in European football: 1980–81 Cup Winners' Cup

+1985–91 – English ban from European competition

+English clubs were banned from taking part in European competition in the aftermath of the Heysel Stadium disaster in 1985.
+As a result, West Ham, who finished third in the 1985–86 First Division, missed out on a place in the 1986–87 UEFA Cup.

 1999 UEFA Intertoto Cup

 Following their fifth-place finish in the previous season's Premier League, West Ham, now managed by Harry Redknapp, entered the UEFA Intertoto Cup.

 Given a bye for the first two rounds, West Ham drew Finnish side Jokerit in the third round.
 In a poorly-attended first leg at the Boleyn Ground, West Ham won 1–0 with a goal from Paul Kitson.
 Manager Harry Redknapp blamed a disappointing performance on "midsummer lethargy".
 In Finland, Jokerit took the lead through Tero Koskela before Frank Lampard Jr. equalized in the 70th minute with a 20-yard free-kick to put West Ham into the next round.

 Lampard scored again in the first leg of the semi-finals, against Dutch side Heerenveen.
 His 25 yd shot was enough to give West Ham the lead going into the second leg.
 1–0 was also the score in the away leg on 5 August 1999.
 Following a 30 yd Lampard shot which the goalkeeper failed to hold, Paulo Wanchope followed up to score and take West Ham into the final.